-But she also got a view of the complexity and diversity of American society: “We traveled several states and that was really a great experience to see just the differences between different states and the way people think and the way people feel.”
+Romina was eager to return to Belgium and share what she had learned about the U.S. political system, and about how it is shaped by the complexity and diversity of U.S. society.
+“We traveled several states and that was really a great experience, to see just the differences between… the way people think and the way people feel,” she recalls.